Lesson Sample

 C - When the last word was spoken, how was your body?
 Relaxed or tight?
 If you were tight, make a mental note of that.
 You need to occasionally check your body during dictation pauses.

 E – Done?
-Send your partially transcribed test to grading@rprprep.com Please include your name in the email and test number – 200 2V 11A.
+Upload your transcribed test.
+Please include your name and test number – 200 2V 11A.

 7 - BREAK TIME – 10 Minutes